Matson, Inc. (MATX)

 - Provides ocean freight transportation services to Hawaii, Alaska, and Guam.

-- Transports dry containers, refrigerated commodities, and other goods.
+- Transports dry and refrigerated commodities, building materials, and automobiles.

 - Operates an expedited service from China to Long Beach, California.